RooRay/Script-Launcher/README.md

 ## There is a high chance this code may not fully work as intended, any side effects that result in damage to your computer are your responsibility
 ##### Nothing bad *should* happen but just as a precaution and so my ass is covered lol

+##### All code here should still be fully exitable/closeable so if something does go wrong you can safely destroy the launcher from your Roblox instance